 To begin applying for financial aid, you must first complete a Free Application for Federal Student Aid (FAFSA).

 You can complete the FAFSA in one of two ways: via a paper application or online.
 It is strongly recommended that you complete your FAFSA online for faster and more accurate processing of your application.
-In order to complete the FAFSA online, you need to obtain a personal identification number, or PIN.
-The PIN serves as your electronic signature and is a valid, legally binding confirmation of your agreement to the terms and conditions for applying for financial aid.
-You may apply for a PIN at the U.S. Department of Education’s PIN web site, http://www.pin.ed.gov/.
-To complete your FAFSA online, go to http://www.fafsa.gov/.
+In order to complete the FAFSA online, you will create and use a FSA ID.
+FSA ID refers to Federal Student Aid (FSA) Identification (ID).
+Your FSA ID consists of a username and password, created by you, that confirms your identity.
+The FSA ID serves as your electronic signature and is a valid, legally binding confirmation of your agreement to the terms and conditions for applying for financial aid.
+To complete your FAFSA online, go to www.fafsa.gov.

 If you'd like to complete the FAFSA via a paper application, please call 1-800-433-3243.
 The U.S. Department of Education will mail you a paper application within two weeks of your call.
 The Financial Aid Office recommends you complete the online FAFSA to expedite processing and reduce application errors.

 As part of the FAFSA, you will be asked to provide the school code(s) of the school(s) that you would like to receive your FAFSA information.
-The St. Thomas school code is 002345.
+The University of St. Thomas school code is 002345.
+The default address for the University of St. Thomas is 2115 Summit Ave, St. Paul, MN.
+If your program is in Minneapolis, another location or online the graduate financial aid office will receive your FAFSA results successfully.

-You do not have to wait until you're admitted to apply for financial aid by completing the FAFSA.
+You do not have to wait until you're admitted to complete the FAFSA and apply for financial aid.

 You do, however, have to be admitted as a regular degree-seeking student in an eligible program located at an approved site to be awarded any federal financial aid.
 For example, if you are admitted to the Evening MBA program but have not taken the GMAT, you may be admitted as a non-degree seeking student.
 You are not eligible for financial aid until you have completed all of your admission requirements and the department has updated your admission status to degree-seeking.
 Students seeking a certificate only are not eligible for federal aid.
 You may initiate the private loan application process once you are admitted as a certificate-seeking student.